Dealing with pests

 SPOT THE SIGNS! - Look for reddish leaves and wilting foliage at a later stage the leaves turn yellow, maggots around the base of mature carrots.

 DEAL WITH THEM - Unfortunately there is no treatment, try preventing this pest by sowing seeds thinly and destroying all thinning's.
 Try covering seedlings with horticultural fleece in spring.
 Pick crops in the evening when these pests are less active adults are attracted by the carrots scent.
-Carrots also benefit from companion planting.
+Carrots also benefit from companion planting

 Caterpillars - Considered a menace by most gardeners they mainly feed on the foliage of plants.